mbrendler/leu-terminal/readme.rst

 Leu
 ===

-Leu is a little command line tool to query dict.leo.org.
+Leu is a command line tool to query dict.leo.org.

 This is one of my first Haskell projects, so there is much to improve and to learn.
+But it works!

 Getting started